 Why it's bad for you

-This presents a problem.
+This menagerie presents a problem.
 Think of how much variation you can have in your stack.
-There's the programming language (which can have different versions, often not backward-compatible), the build tool, the test framework, and then the libraries (WebDriver, Playwright, or whatever).
+There's the programming language (which can have different versions, often not backward-compatible), the build tool, the test framework, and the libraries used for testing (WebDriver, Playwright, or whatever).

 Additionally, writing in-depth documentation takes time, and many tools might have very little of it.
-Also, they might not have support in IDEs.
-All of this means that switching technologies is
+They might also not have support in IDEs.
+All of this means that switching technologies is both

 - something you have to think about often